Advertisement

 Lymphocytosis: Upon initiation of CALQUENCE, a temporary increase in lymphocyte counts (defined as absolute lymphocyte count increased ≥50% from baseline and a post baseline assessment ≥5 x 109) have been reported in 30.6% of patients in ACE-LY-004.
 The median time to onset of lymphocytosis was 1.1 weeks and the median duration of lymphocytosis was 5.6 weeks.

-CLL: Patients with Previously Untreated CLL: The safety and efficacy of CALQUENCE in previously untreated CLL were evaluated in a randomised, multi-centre, open-label Phase 3 study (ELEVATE-TN) of 535 patients.
+CLL: Patients with Previously Untreated CLL - ELEVATE-TN: The safety and efficacy of CALQUENCE in previously untreated CLL were evaluated in a randomised, multi-centre, open-label Phase 3 study (ELEVATE-TN) of 535 patients.
 Patients received CALQUENCE plus obinutuzumab, CALQUENCE monotherapy, or obinutuzumab plus chlorambucil.
 Patients 65 years of age or older or between 18 and 65 years of age with coexisting medical conditions were included in ELEVATE-TN.
 The trial also allowed patients to receive antithrombotic agents other than warfarin or equivalent vitamin K antagonists.

 Patients were randomised in a 1:1:1 ratio into 3 arms to receive: CALQUENCE plus obinutuzumab (CALQUENCE+G): CALQUENCE 100 mg was administered twice daily starting on Cycle 1 Day 1 until disease progression or unacceptable toxicity.
 Obinutuzumab was administered starting on Cycle 2 Day 1 for a maximum of 6 treatment cycles.
-Obinutuzumab 1000 mg was administered on Days 1 and 2 (100 mg on Day 1 and 900 mg on Day 2), 8 and 15 of Cycle 2 followed by 1000 mg on Day 1 of Cycles 3 up to 7.
+Obinutuzumab 1,000 mg was administered on Days 1 and 2 (100 mg on Day 1 and 900 mg on Day 2), 8 and 15 of Cycle 2 followed by 1,000 mg on Day 1 of Cycles 3 up to 7.
 Each cycle was 28 days.

 CALQUENCE monotherapy: CALQUENCE 100 mg was administered twice daily until disease progression or unacceptable toxicity.

 Obinutuzumab plus chlorambucil (GClb): Obinutuzumab and chlorambucil were administered for a maximum of 6 treatment cycles.
-Obinutuzumab 1000 mg was administered on Days 1 and 2 (100 mg on Day 1 and 900 mg on Day 2), 8 and 15 of Cycle 1 followed by 1000 mg on Day 1 of Cycles 2 up to 6.
+Obinutuzumab 1,000 mg was administered on Days 1 and 2 (100 mg on Day 1 and 900 mg on Day 2), 8 and 15 of Cycle 1 followed by 1,000 mg on Day 1 of Cycles 2 up to 6.
 Chlorambucil 0.5 mg/kg was administered on Days 1 and 15 of Cycles 1 up to 6.
 Each cycle was 28 days.

 Patients were stratified by 17p deletion mutation status (presence versus absence), ECOG performance status (0 or 1 versus 2) and geographic region (North America and Western Europe versus Other).
 After confirmed disease progression, 45 patients randomised on the GClb arm crossed over to CALQUENCE monotherapy.
-Table 2 summarizes the baseline demographics and disease characteristics of the study population.
-(See Table 2.)
+Table 4 summarizes the baseline demographics and disease characteristics of the study population.
+(See Table 4.)

 Click on icon to see table/diagram/image

 The primary endpoint was progression-free survival (PFS) as assessed by an Independent Review Committee (IRC) per International Workshop on Chronic Lymphocytic Leukaemia (IWCLL) 2008 criteria with incorporation of the clarification for treatment-related lymphocytosis (Cheson 2012).
 With a median follow-up of 28.3 months, PFS by IRC indicated a 90% statistically significant reduction in the risk of disease progression or death for previously untreated CLL patients in the CALQUENCE+G arm compared to the GClb arm.
 At the time of analysis, median overall survival had not been reached in any arm with a total of 37 deaths: 9 (5%) in the CALQUENCE+G arm, 11 (6.1%) in the CALQUENCE monotherapy arm, and 17 (9.6%) in the GClb arm.
-Efficacy results are presented in Table 3.
-The Kaplan-Meier curves for PFS are shown in Figure 1.
-(See Table 3 and Figure 1.)
+Efficacy results are presented in Table 5.
+The Kaplan-Meier curves for PFS are shown in Figure 2.
+(See Table 5 and Figure 2.)

 Click on icon to see table/diagram/image